 • intimate relationships are resumed after mandatory quarantine (40 days).

-Useful video: a review of the caesarean section operation
+Useful video: review of cesarean section surgery

 Conclusion

-Indications for an urgent cesarean section are:
+Indications for emergency caesarean section are:

-• rupture of the uterus during labor;
+• uterine rupture during childbirth;

 • anatomically narrow pelvis;